-If you think you may need financial assistance in order to attend the University of Michigan, we encourage you to apply for financial aid by the deadline dates listed below.
+If you think you may need financial assistance to attend the University of Michigan, we encourage you to apply for financial aid, following the guidelines below.
 You may apply for aid before being accepted or enrolling in the university.

 April 30: Priority Filing Date.
-The University's Office of Financial Aid must receive your FAFSA and PROFILE records by this date to consider you for all aid programs.
+The University's Office of Financial Aid must receive your financial aid application documents by this date to consider you for all aid programs.
+Use estimated tax information, if necessary.
 Give yourself plenty of time to apply so that the records arrive to U-M in time.